northwestcoder/terraform-satori-audit-export/README.md

 **You should have Satori audit data now.
 Success!**

 Your client IP will have been added to the database network list, so you can fire up your favorite db client and connect to your new Satori Postgres database hosting your audit data using the IP address which was output from the previous step.

+**Clean up / Tear Down**

+- If you run ```terraform destroy``` it will throw an error on the sql instance step
+- This is because terraform detects that the database is no longer empty (if you ran all the steps above)
+- To fix this, first run ```drop table public.audit_data`` in your database client
+- Now you can run ```terraform destroy``` at the command line and all of the above resources will be removed from your Google Cloud project.